The appraisal process is an evaluation that leads to an opinion of value.

-Being the most common approach, the Sales Comparison Approach is generally the most accurate and best indicator of worth for a residence.
+Being the most commonly used approach, the Sales Comparison Approach is considered the most precise and best indicator of value for a home.

-The Income Approach is primarily used for determining the worth of income-producing properties based on what an investor would pay based on the amount of income a property would bring in.
+The Income Approach is primarily used for figuring out the worth of income-producing properties based on what an investor would pay based on the amount of capital a property produce.

 To receive a loan.